 The Corporate Governance Committee oversees a process used to evaluate the effectiveness of the Board as a whole, its committees and the individual directors.
-The process is facilitated by an independent external consultant with expertise in board assessments as selected by the Board and consists of a written questionnaire evaluating the Board, its committees and the individual directors that is completed periodically by each director.
-The directors' responses to the questionnaire related to the operation of the Board and its committees are compiled into a summary report by the consultant that is reviewed by the Corporate Governance Committee.
-This report and recommended remedial actions are presented by the Chair of the Corporate Governance Committee to the Board for review, consideration and implementation.
+The process is facilitated by an independent external consultant with expertise in board assessments as selected by the Board and consists of an in-person interview and a written questionnaire evaluating the Board, its committees and the individual directors that is completed periodically by each director.
+The directors' responses to the questionnaire and interviews related to the operation of the Board and its committees are compiled into a summary report by the consultant that is reviewed by the Corporate Governance Committee.
+This report and recommended remedial actions are presented by the independent external consultant to the Board for review, consideration and implementation.